 For associations who employ the services of professional management companies, the community manager will typically be responsible for the initial draft of an annual budget.
 Then, depending on the association’s setup, the first draft of the budget will be sent to board as a whole, the treasurer or finance committee and any needed changes will be discussed and implemented.
 Once the content of the budget is agreed upon, the board will then vote to adopt it.

-In North Carolina, if a community is subject to the Planned Community Act or Condominium Act (Condominium Associations formed after October 1986 and Community Associations formed after 1999 fall into this category), the proposed budget approved by the board must then be ratified by at least 51% of association members.
-If an association was formed after these dates, the approval process will be spelled out in the governing documents.
+In North Carolina, if a community is subject to the Planned Community Act or Condominium Act (Condominium Associations formed after October 1986 and Community Associations formed after 1999 fall into this category), the proposed budget approved by the board is considered ratified unless a motion is made to not ratify it and that motion is seconded and approved by 51% of the membership.
+However, regardless of when as association was formed, the governing documents may spell out a specific budget approval process.

 What Goes into a Budget?

 The most common types of expenses that go into an association's budget are things like landscaping, utilities, maintenance costs, administrative costs, tax preparation fees and insurance premiums.
 For the vast majority of associations, what should and shouldn't be included in a budget is driven by that association's governing documents and common areas the association is to maintain.